riskframe/ai-rmm/framework/measure-2.13.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.13
-## Measure 2.13: Effectiveness of the employed TEVV metrics and processes in the measure function are evaluated and documented.
+> Effectiveness of the employed TEVV metrics and processes in the measure function are evaluated and documented. [@playbook]

 ### Measure 2.13.1.
 Evaluate TEVV Metric Effectiveness.